valentinvogt/npde-summary/chapters/10.typ

 + Reconstruct the approximation.
 With the composite midpoint rule
   $ u_h^((j)) (bold(p)_i^((j))) = u_0 (bold(p)_i) + tau sum_(l = 1)^(j - 1) f (1 / 2 (bold(p)_i^l + bold(p)_i^(l - 1)) , 1 / 2 (t_l + t_(l - 1))) $

-But the interpolation nodes change over time and care needs to be taken, to add particles each step at the inflow boundary and remove ones, which leave the domain.
-Because of the movement of the nodes and potential creation and deletion, each step we need to re-mesh, i.e., create a new triangular mesh with the advected nodes/particles.
+Basically, we have an interpolation problem with nodes that change over time.
+At each step, we need to add particles at the inflow boundary and remove ones that leave the domain.
+This means we need to re-mesh in each step, i.e., create a new triangular mesh with the advected nodes/particles.

 #counter(heading).update((10,3,3))
 === Semi-Lagrangian Method